Rock Wulong 2018

 Making Qi Lan

 The leaves used to make our Qi Lan are harvested from late April to early May.
-Like our Handmade Rou Gui, the leaves are plucked a little earlier than most wulongs, at the 1 bud 3 leaves stage of growth known as San Ye Yi Xin.
+The leaves are plucked a little earlier than most wulongs, at the 1 bud 3 leaves stage of growth known as San Ye Yi Xin.
 At this stage, the last leaf on the stem has just barely begun to open from the bud.
 Though most teas these days are harvested by machine, this tea is always plucked by hand to avoid damaging the leaves.
 This also ensures that the leaves adhere closely to the correct plucking standard needed to make this special tea.